YigitOcal1/Spring-Rest-API-Homework/README.md

 # Restful Api CRUD Application with Spring and Heroku

 Used https://start.spring.io/ website to create spring boot and java project.
-Imported downloaded files to eclipse the basics of the project have been formed.
+Imported downloaded files to eclipse and the basics of the project have been formed.

 Added some dependencies and created java classes to implement CRUD app.